 Airports at Wizz Air Destinations: Often Wizz Air flights will be flying into small, budget airports that are far away from main cities and lack solid airport amenities.

 Wizz Air Baggage Allowance: You only get one bag for free, and this is a small carry-on bag.
-You don’t even get an additional purse or backpack, and you may be forced to put the bag in the hold unless you pay for priority.
+You don’t even get an additional purse or backpack, and you may be forced to put the bag in the hold unless you pay for priority, so you better learn to travel light and make use of every suitcase packing hack you can find!

 Everything costs extra: Food, bags, even checking in at the airport – you name it, Wizz Air has found a way to charge you.
 Yay capitalism!